 The reason I “have the opportunity,” finally, at 44 years old, is because I never had the opportunity before, and now, I have no choice.

-I knew my career was dead three years ago when I turned down a 6-figure salary at a television network because the reality of the job was that I would be on the road, only seeing my family 1 day a week for years.
+I knew my career was dead two years ago when I turned down a 6-figure salary at a television network because the reality of the job was that I would be on the road, only seeing my family 1 day a week for years.
 I would be working in a dysfunctional stew of misogynists, airports, and dingy arena hallways on no sleep and failing health due to no ability to have a moment of normal life.
 Two members of that crew had heart attacks on the job.
 And for what?
 A weekly live-televised gladiator Mixed Martial Arts blood sport?
 I loved working live TV, but I loved being a mom and wife more.

 Whether it was that job, or another one in my industry, the options were the same.
 That is the nature of what I did for a living.
 It was good while it lasted.
 It took me farther than I ever imagined.
 It served its purpose and kept me driven with the ability to support myself, but it wasn’t fitting into my world anymore.
 That kind of travel, that kind of blood, sweat and tears sacrifice for the industry-perceived life and death urgency that is pointless television production no longer fit.